careerbuilder/DataScienceAPIDocumentation/CompanyAddress.md

 ## Summary

-Company Address Service (CAS) takes a request containing a company name, latitude and longitude and returns a geocoded response.
+The Company Address Service takes a request containing a company name, latitude and longitude and returns a response describing a normalized geographic location.

 ## Request Structure
 ```json